David Fifita (rugby league, born 2000): Early life

-Fifita was born in Brisbane, Queensland, Australia, and is of Torres Strait Islander descent on his mother's side and Tongan descent on his father's side.
+Fifita was born in Brisbane, Queensland, Australia, and is of Torres Strait Islander (Badu) descent on his mother's side and Tongan descent on his father's side.

 Fifita was educated at Keebra Park State High School and his playing style had been compared to former Bronco Ben Te'o.
 NRL commentator Andrew Voss rated Fifita as the best young schoolboy forward he has seen in over 20 years of calling the GIO Schoolboy Cup.

-Fifita is the cousin of Cronulla-Sutherland Sharks player Andrew Fifita and his twin David.